rajputd/PortfolioWebsite/README.md

+# Portfolio Website

+## Description

+A website to show my webdevelopment skills to prospective employers.

+## Tech Used

+1. React
+2. Sass
+3. Google Sheets (as an email service)

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: